Eligible Plant List and Plant Price Schedule (EPLPPS)

 Q. Can I use the plant inventory list I created in the Inventory software in other programs?

-A. The plant inventory list can only be used by other FCIC/DataScape software applications.
+A. The exported plant inventory list can only be imported into other FCIC/DataScape software applications.

 Q. What files can be imported into the Inventory software?